bbqkees/ems-esp-domoticz-plugin/README.md

 To communicate with Domoticz you need this plugin that will listen to the topics the Gateway publishes and listens to.<br>
 The plugin will translate the Home Assistant format to Domoticz format.<br>

+## Check if you have a MQTT broker/server
+The Gateway communicates via MQTT.
+For this you need a MQTT broker installed on your machine.
+Usually this is [Mosquitto](http://mosquitto.org/).<br>
+You can check if your machine has it installed by typing f.i. `mosquitto_pub` in a terminal.<br>
+If it says 'command not found' you need to [install Mosquitto](https://www.sigmdel.ca/michel/ha/rpi/add_mqtt_en.html) first.
+If you get a list of option Mosquitto is installed and you can continue installing the plugin directly.<br>

 ## Installing the plugin
 Stop the Domoticz service (by typing `sudo systemctl stop domoticz` in the shell).<br>
 Now do one of the following actions:<br>